Powers of Pain: Various feuds and split (1989-1990)

 Following their failure to win the titles, the Powers of Pain feuded with teams such as The Hart Foundation (Bret Hart and Jim Neidhart), The Bushwhackers (Luke and Butch) and The Rockers (Shawn Michaels and Marty Jannetty).
 At the 1989 Survivor Series, they along with Zeus were a part of Ted DiBiase's "Million Dollar Team", losing to the "Hulkamaniacs" team of WWF World Heavyweight Champion Hulk Hogan, Jake "The Snake" Roberts and WWF Tag Team Champions Demolition.
 The Barbarian and The Warlord each eliminated members of Demolition, only to both be disqualified from the match for double teaming Hogan.

 In March 1990, the team split, with Mr. Fuji selling Barbarian's contract to Bobby "The Brain" Heenan while selling Warlord's contract to Slick.
 Their final match as The Powers of Pain came on March 25 in Hershey, Pennsylvania when they were defeated by Hulk Hogan and the Big Boss Man, which strangely enough was their first pinfall loss in the WWF.

 Reunion (1991–1992)

 They reunited in Japan at Super World Sports on October 28, 1991 defeating George and Shunji Takano.
 Although not officially reunited as a tandem, The Warlord and The Barbarian would team again on January 18, 1992 at a house show in Boston, Massachusetts, losing to The New Foundation ("The Rocket" Owen Hart and Jim "The Anvil" Neidhart).
+Barbarian left the WWF in February 1992 and Warlord in April 1992.
+Barbarian would make his debut later that year in WCW and also worked in Japan, Mexico, and other international promotions.
+He would return to the WWF in September 1994 as Sionne of the New Headshrinkers until leaving the WWF in July 1995.
+Warlord would work in Japan, Germany and the independents.